insuyun/insuyun.github.io/content/authors/admin/_index.md

 detection, and automatic exploit generation.
 His work has been published to the major computer conferences such as IEEE Security & Privacy, USENIX Security, and USENIX OSDI.
-Particularly, his research won the best paper award from USENIX Security and OSDI in 2018.
+Particularly, his research won the best paper award from USENIX Security and OSDI in 2018, and he also won DARPA AIxCC with Team Atlanta.

 In addition to research, he has been participating in several hacking competitions as a hacking expert.
 In particular, he won Pwn2Own 2020 by